 What is the importance and goal of persuasive speech topics?

-As I mentioned earlier, a persuasive speech is one that can help your audience make decisions.
+As I mentioned, a persuasive speech can help your audience decide.
 It helps you as a leader to change other people’s mindsets or make them take some action.
 It’s a great tool that every leader should use to avoid force and blatant authority.

-A persuasive speech idea’s primary goal is to make the audience or your listeners embrace your point of view or follow your path.
+The primary goal of a persuasive speech idea is to make the audience or listeners embrace your viewpoint or follow your path.
 But if I have to break it up into points, there are three major goals :

-- Actuation: Actuation simply means being incited, impelled, or moved to action.
+- Actuation simply means being incited, compelled or moved to action.
 By this point, I mean that a speech is persuasive if it makes the audience take some action.
-A speech to actuate is structured so that by the end of it, the audience does something.
+A speech to actuate is structured so that the audience does something by the end.
 Presidential campaign speeches designed to make people vote for the candidate are great examples of persuasive speeches of this kind.

-- Convincing: Persuasive speech ideas meant specifically for compelling or persuading the audience to believe in the speaker’s truth or their point of view fall in this category.
+- Convincing: Persuasive speech ideas meant to compel or persuade the audience to believe in the speaker’s truth or point of view fall in this category.
 These speeches are often delivered to change the existing notion that the listeners have to that of the speaker.
 An example could be a speaker convincing an audience opposed to adoption to consider it with his/her persuasive arguments.

-- Stimulation: This one is a little tricky to understand and structure as the audience already agrees with the speakers.
+- Stimulation: This one is tricky to structure as the audience already agrees with the speakers.
 It’s the kind of persuasive speech where the speaker wishes to enhance and not change the audience’s belief or notion about something.
 Religious discourses often fall under this category.

 Who needs to give persuasive speeches?

 Persuasive speeches are more common than you might think.
-Have you ever looked at a TV advertisement for a product and got persuaded to buy it or at least try it out?
-That’s nothing but a small persuasive speech to convince you to purchase that product!
+Have you ever seen a TV advertisement for a product and been persuaded to buy it or at least try it out?
+That’s a small persuasive speech to convince you to purchase that product!

 Remember when you tried to convince your parents to let you go out and party with your friends?
-Well, it was your persuasive speech or the lack of it, that convinced them or didn’t respectively to let you go out.
+Well, your persuasive speech, or the lack of it, convinced them or didn’t respectively to let you go out.
 And this is just one example from your everyday life where persuasive speech ideas can be useful.

-If you’ve ever been in a leadership position in your life, you know how important it is to convince your team members to work towards a common goal, and a persuasive speech is the best way to do it.
-From great business leaders such as Jack Ma and Elon Musk to great politicians and freedom fighters such as Mahatma Gandhi, Martin Luther King Jr., all these great leaders gave persuasive speeches that affected millions of lives.
+If you’ve ever been in a leadership position, you know how important it is to convince your team members to work towards a common goal, and a persuasive speech is the best way to do it.
+From great business leaders such as Jack Ma and Elon Musk to great politicians and freedom fighters such as Mahatma Gandhi and Martin Luther King Jr., all these great leaders gave persuasive speeches that affected millions of lives.
 So, never underestimate the importance of persuasive speech topics; they might just change the world!

-What needs to be considered to choose persuasive speech topics?
+What needs to be considered when choosing persuasive speech topics?

-I understand that it’s hard to find persuasive speech ideas, but it’s not impossible.
-So, what can you do to make sure your speech stays with the audience?
+I understand that finding persuasive speech ideas is hard, but it’s not impossible.
+So, what can you do to ensure your speech stays with the audience?
 Let us help you with that and make it easier for you.

 The first thing that you need to do is to know your audience.
-One of the biggest mistakes that speakers tend to make is not considering their audience while choosing a topic.
-The speaker gives a speech, but it’s the audience, the listeners, who have to listen to it.
+One of the biggest mistakes speakers make is not considering their audience while choosing a topic.
+The speaker gives a speech, but the audience, the listeners, has to listen to it.
 So, choose a topic that your audience can engage with.

-The next thing to keep in mind to make sure you have a persuasive speech topic is asking yourself, “Does my speech topic answer a relevant question?
+The next thing to remember to ensure you have a persuasive speech topic is to ask yourself, “Does my speech topic answer a relevant question?
 Does it have a Call to action?”
 If the answer is a no or maybe, then it probably isn’t persuasive enough.
 People like to listen to speeches that answer some questions they have.
-So, try to think of it as helping your audience solve some problems or controversies with your words.
+So, think of it as helping your audience solve problems or controversies with your words.

 What to Consider:

 One of the most important aspects of persuasive speech topics is that they have clarity.
-You need to make sure that you are convinced of what you’re speaking before giving your speech.
+Before giving your speech, you must ensure you are convinced of what you’re saying.
 Persuasive speech topics are the ones that firstly convince the audience that you know what you’re talking about and then convince them to agree with you.

 Another essential part of persuasive speech ideas is familiarity and connection.
-This is to say that you should choose topics that you’re familiar with and preferable, so is the audience.
+This is to say that you should choose topics that you’re familiar with and preferable, as well as the audience.
 Topics that can help you connect with your audience and make them relate to you or your speech will almost always be more impactful and persuasive.
-For example, if you’re a mother addressing an audience about ways to tackle motherhood struggles, it’ll be more convincing.
+For example, it’ll be more convincing if you’re a mother addressing an audience about ways to tackle motherhood struggles.

 What is the structure of a persuasive speech?